 The battery lasts about 5-6 hours in normal usage.
 The number and range of wireless connections as well as how much data is being transmitted are the largest factors in battery life.

 The CamRanger 2 battery is designed with a number of safety features.
 However, care must still be used when using or storing batteries.
 It is important to follow the precautions in the image.

 The battery can be charged in the CamRanger 2 using a micro USB cable.
 5V 2A input is ideal.
 Lower current input can be used, but charging may take longer.
 While charging the charging light will turn orange.
+The orange LED will turn off when fully charged.
+In rare circumstances the LED can flicker just as it reaches a full charge.
 If there is a failure during charging, the orange LED will blink.
 The battery can also be charged outside of the CamRanger 2 using the charger available from CamRanger.com.

 The CamRanger 2 creates two WiFi networks: 2.4 GHz (802.11n) and 5 GHz (802.11ac).
 Typically the 5GHz network will be much faster and is usually the best choice.
 However, depending on various external factors, the 2.4 GHz network can have better range.